 If you are 17-24 and seeking a chance to discover the world in a structured, meaningful, safe and engaging setting, you should read on.
 This program is designed to allow you to explore new cultures and gain exposure to a variety of fields through hands-on experiential learning.

 If you have finished high school and have passion, energy and an open mind to really find out what it’s like to live and work in other countries, this program is perfect for you!

-We explain more about these projects and what they involve below.
-While most of these projects focus on volunteering, we can facilitate internships during your gap semester if you need to fulfil requirements for school.
+We explain more about Gap Semester Projects and what they involve below.
+While most of these projects focus on volunteering, we can facilitate internships during your Gap Semester if you need to fulfil requirements for school.
 Just let us know when you apply to join.

 Childcare and Education

 The focus of our Childcare Project in Cambodia is to ensure that young kids learn the skills they need to thrive once they leave school.
 You’ll provide extra support for teachers in overcrowded and understaffed preschool and primary schools.
 You’ll teach through play and other creative activities.

 - Create lesson plans with help from our local staff